tommywaaf/monad-boss-game-web/DEPLOYMENT_GUIDE.md

 - Make sure contract is properly deployed

 ### "Wrong Network" warning
-- Click "Switch Network" button
+- Click "Switch to Monad" button
 - Or manually switch to Monad (Chain ID: 143) in your wallet

 ### Contract not responding
 - Verify the contract address in `.env`
-- Check Monad RPC is working: https://mainnet-rpc.monad.xyz
+- Check Monad RPC is working
 - Look for transaction on Monad explorer

 ## 📊 Contract Functions